-CO Expected Course Outcomes CL No. At the end of the course, the students will be able to: 1 Develop a solid foundation in population genetics, allowing them to analyze genetic U variation, understand mating patterns, and apply these concepts to the study of human populations in an anthropological context.
-2 Comprehensive understanding of the factors influencing gene flow, genetic isolation, and An the genetic structure of human populations.
+CO No. Expected Course Outcomes CL 110.
+At the end of the course, the students will be able to: 1 Develop a solid foundation in population genetics, allowing them to analyze genetic variation, understand mating patterns, and apply these concepts to the study of human populations in an anthropological context.
+U 2 Comprehensive understanding of the factors influencing gene flow, genetic isolation, and the genetic structure of human populations.
 This knowledge is crucial for individuals interested in anthropology, genetics, and population studies.
-3 Explain the biological implications of different mating systems, the genetic consequences Ap of inbreeding and outbreeding, and the relationships between population structure and • genetic structure.
-4 Describe the genetic aspects of populations, including demographic characteristics, An marriage patterns, kinship systems, and the role of populations in shaping human genetics.
-The Lands (D. Danseller, H. H. Lands et al., A. A. A. A. A. A. A. A. Lands E. F. Farlands L
+An 3 Explain the biological implications of different mating systems, the genetic consequences of inbreeding and outbreeding, and the relationships between population structure and genetic structure.
+Ap 4 Describe the genetic aspects of populations, including demographic characteristics, marriage patterns, kinship systems, and the role of populations in shaping human genetics.
+An